Nursing - Bachelor of Science in Nursing

 Program Regulations

-A student in the Bachelor of Science in Nursing degree has six years from the first day of the term of acceptance to complete all requirements to be eligible for a credential (Program Time Limits policy).
+A student in the Bachelor of Science in Nursing degree (BScN) has six years from the first day of the term of acceptance to complete all requirements to be eligible for the credential.

 A three-credit university-level English course at the 100, 200, 300, or 400 level is required as a prerequisite for Year 2; completion of ENGL 102 is recommended.
-ENGL 111, Communications, cannot be used to meet the English course requirement for the BScN.
+ENGL 111 and ENGL 211 cannot be used to meet the English course requirement for the BScN (Required English Course Policy).

-The Open Elective, Senior Elective, Senior NURS Elective and PHIL 386 are required as prerequisites for program completion.
-The Open Elective (100 to 400 level) and Senior Elective (200 to 400 level) are university-level theory courses excluding subject code NURS that extend knowledge within an area of interest.
-The Open Elective may also be chosen to satisfy a prerequisite requirement for a senior elective.
-The Senior Nursing Elective is a 300 or 400 university-level NURS course that extends nursing knowledge in an area of interest.
-Students are encouraged to complete these courses in advance of the final program term, thus avoiding a potential delay in fulfilling graduation requirements.
+The Open Electives, Senior Elective, and Senior Nursing Elective requirements are required for program completion.
+The Open Electives (100 to 400 level) and Senior Elective (200 to 400 level) are university-level theory courses, excluding subject code NURS, that extend knowledge within an area of interest.
+The Open Electives may also be chosen to satisfy a prerequisite requirement for a Senior Elective.
+The Senior Nursing Elective is a 300 or 400 university-level NURS course that extends nursing-specific knowledge in an area of interest.
+A 100 or 200 university-level Statistics elective is also required for program completion.
+Students who choose to take courses other than the ones recommended for open and senior nursing electives must follow the MacEwan University transfer assessment process to ensure courses meet equivalency for graduation.
+Students are encouraged to complete these courses in advance of the final program year, thus avoiding a potential delay in fulfilling graduation requirements.

 Progression of Studies